maurymarkowitz/101-BASIC-Computer-Games/README.md

 ## Notes on the code

 * BASICs generally ignore any whitespace in the source code, outside string constants.
 This means that `GO TO` is allowed, and so is `PR INT`.
 Authors would often remove spaces from their code to make the file smaller.
 This can result in code that is extremely difficult to read, like AWARI.
 In other cases the spacing ends up almost entirely random, like in BOAT.
-These listings attempt to retain the spacing as it was in the original listing, although it is not always clear whether the spacing was in the code or part of the `LIST`ing.
+These listings attempt to retain the spacing as it was in the original listing.

+* Some of the programs, like BOWL and BLKJAC for instance, show what appears to be extra spaces inserted at the front of the line between the line number and the statements.
+This could be used to indent loops and such, but it is not clear that this is deliberate.
+BLKJAC does appear to be "correctly spaced", but BOWL is largely random and some of the lines suggest this is just a side-effect of the printer.
+In any case, these spaces have been retained in this code.

 * BOAT uses ASCII graphics that require precise spacing to look right, but the original listing is too wide for the printer which results in any characters off the right side being printed in the same location.
 All of the "graphics" at the bottom are a best-guess as to the spacing.